Convert Gas Golf Cart to Electric: Kits & Cost

 As an Amazon Associate, we earn from qualifying purchases.
 This helps support our site at no extra cost to you.

-Gas golf carts are loud, require constant engine maintenance, and cost three to four times more per mile to operate than electric.
+Gas golf carts are loud, require regular engine maintenance, and cost three to four times more per mile to operate than electric.
 If you own a gas cart and want to go electric, you have three options: convert the cart you have, sell it and buy a used electric, or buy new.
 This guide covers the first option in detail, with honest advice on when the other two make more sense.

 Budget Build$1,500 - $3,000